-- Tri-County Parks and Trails Map - A map showing the parks and trails throughout the Tri-County area.
-Includes a description of certain amenities and icons that show if the park is handicap accessible.
-Available at local parks and parks departments, community centers, health departments and neighborhood organizations.
-Also available online for viewing and downloading.
+- Tri-County Parks and Trails Map - A map showing the parks and trails throughout the Tri-County Area.
+The map includes a description of certain amenities and icons that show if the park is handicap accessible.
+The map can be viewed and downloaded online and is also available at local parks and parks departments, community centers, health departments and neighborhood organization.

 Greater Lansing Food Bank

 - Community Gardens map - Detailed, interactive map that shows garden locations throughout Lansing.